Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 Which has lower interest rates?

-A credit card with a 0% APR balance transfer has the lowest rate for debt consolidation in the short-term, but once the intro period expires, the regular variable APR will apply.
-A fixed-rate loan can be a better long-term choice, as your payments will remain the same throughout the life of the loan.
+A credit card with a 0% APR balance transfer has the lowest rate for debt consolidation in the short-term, but once the intro period ends, a higher APR will apply.
+A fixed-rate loan is better long-term, as your payments will remain the same throughout the whole term.

 Can I use either student loans or medical debt?